 6. What are my rights?

-Basically you have the following rights:
+In accordance with the GDPR, you have the following rights:

 - right of access (Art.
 15 GDPR)

 - right to erasure (Art.
 17 GDPR)

 - right to restriction of processing (Art.
 18 GDPR)

 - right to data portability (Art.
 20 GDPR)

 7. Do I have the right to complain?

 Yes, you may address your complaint either to us or the relevant data protection authority.

 Transparency is very important to us.
 Please do not hesitate to contact us if you have any further questions.